Hickory Golf Shaft (or Making a Tapered Dowel)

 Tapered Golf Shaft

 The first obstacle was trying to create a golf shaft.
-Ash was the traditional wood for the shaft up until the 1820's.
+Ash was the traditional wood for the shaft up until about the 1820's.
 Ash, being a local wood in Scotland, could be worked readily while still green.
 Thus, it was riven (split) to form straight grained billets, then worked down with a spokeshave.
-Other woods known to have been used for shafts included lancewood,greenheart, lemonwood, hazel and elm.
-By 1824, we have evidence that hickory was being used for golf club shafts.
+Other woods known to have been used for shafts included lancewood, greenheart, lemonwood, hazel and elm.
+By 1828, we have evidence that hickory was being used for golf club shafts.
 Once the springiness and strength of hickory was discovered by the Scottish clubmakers, the other wood species took a back seat.
 Being imported from the USA, the wood was not as easily worked using green woodworking techniques, although the earlier shafts were still riven.
 Drawknives would have been tougher to use, so traditional cabinetmaking/joiner tools, such as hand planes, were used to shape the shafts.

 |Advertisement from The Golfing Annual 1893-94, Vol. 7, Ed. by David Duncan|